gumaerc-testorg/ec.719-spring-2019/content/pages/additional-resources/student-projects.md

 ["Local Water" short version (14:35 min) of "In an Oyster Nutshell."](https://youtu.be/4evJROh4wUk)

-[A Very-Low-Cost GNSS Precipitable Water Vapour Sensor (PDF)]({{< baseurl >}}/resources/mitec-719s19-gnss).
+{{% resource_link d239bccb-9e8f-4125-d1a7-d4d6e020ba29 "A Very-Low-Cost GNSS Precipitable Water Vapour Sensor (PDF)" %}}.
 The goal of the project is to develop a very-low-cost system for the measurement of precipitable water vapour from GNSS data utilizing inexpensive, off-the-shelf, commercially available components.
 Term project final report.

 New England
 -----------

-Example Dream Project Summary: [Protecting Rapid Transit Infrastructure from Extreme Precipitation Events (PDF)]({{< baseurl >}}/resources/mitec_719s19_dream)
+Example Dream Project Summary: {{% resource_link 4b70cfd2-4cab-b5ee-fac2-df46137afb11 "Protecting Rapid Transit Infrastructure from Extreme Precipitation Events (PDF)" %}}